 My Approach to Helping

-You might be interested in therapy for a specific issue (trauma, addiction, a break-up) or the reason might be harder to pinpoint.
-Maybe you feel sad, or empty, or angry, but aren’t sure why... or what to do about it.
+You may be interested in therapy for a specific issue, or the reason might be harder to pinpoint.
+Maybe you feel sad, anxious, or numb, but aren’t sure why.
 Maybe you struggle in relationships.
 Maybe you feel stuck.
-Therapy is a great way to get unstuck, rework what is no longer serving you, and realize your full potential.
+Therapy can help you to get unstuck and rework what is no longer serving you.